rustfs/docs.rustfs.com/docs/features/baremetal/index.md

 ## System Architecture

 RustFS is designed to be cloud-native and can run as lightweight containers managed by external orchestration services like Kubernetes.
-The entire server is a static binary of about 40 MB that efficiently uses CPU and memory resources even under high load.
+The application is compiled into a single static binary (~100 MB) that efficiently uses CPU and memory resources even under high load.
 As a result, you can co-host a large number of tenants on shared hardware.

 RustFS runs on commodity servers with locally attached drives (JBOD/JBOF).
 All servers in the cluster are functionally equal (completely symmetric architecture).
 There are no name nodes or metadata servers.